leanderednael/notes/ai/biology.md

   - The increase and decreae of the coding potential will “push” the HMM in and out of the exons
 - **Promoter region** contains the elements that control the expression of the gene.
 Its prediction is difficult.
 - **Intron-exon splicing**

+Forward and Backward (Reverse) Reading Frames

+- On a single strand of DNA, there are three possible reading frames, depending on whether translation starts at the first, second, or third nucleotide.
+- DNA is double-stranded and antiparallel.
+The complementary (reverse) strand can also be read in three frames, but in the opposite direction (5’→3’ on the reverse complement, which corresponds to 3’→5’ on the original strand).
+  This results in a total of six possible reading frames for any double-stranded DNA sequence:
+- Three forward reading frames (on the original strand, 5’→3’)
+- Three reverse reading frames (on the reverse complement strand, also read 5’→3’ but in the opposite direction relative to the original strand)
+  Why Both Directions Matter
+  Bioinformaticians analyze both forward and reverse reading frames because:
+- Genes can be encoded on either DNA strand, so both must be examined to identify all possible protein-coding regions.
+- Some genes or functional elements (including non-coding RNAs) are found on the reverse strand.
+- Overlapping and nested reading frames can occur, especially in viral genomes or compact genomes, where different proteins are encoded in different frames of the same DNA segment

 #### Gene prediction by homology